中文

 Loop

 Surroga doesn't support LOOP statement yet.
-Instead, it support flexible repeating at script level.
+Instead, it support flexible repeating at script level by Repeat-limited, Repeat-infinite, Repeat-until or Continue statement.

 To initialize a loop, consider two scripts, main and sub-script.
 In the main script, we initialize the variable name VAR by assign a value(1) to it before call the sub-script.
 In the sub-script, it increase the VAR by 1 each time, and repeat until VAR is greater than 5.
 Surroga ship with a on-board script named "Counting".
 To view the results of this script, open a window that support text inpurt (typing keys), the click the system status bar -> Surroga -> Run -> General -> Counting.